-The easiest way to do that is to visit Crucial.com and run their handy System Scanner tool.
-That tool will tell you exactly how many RAM sticks are already installed, what their specs are and how many open RAM slots (if any) are available.
+I recommend that you visit Crucial.com and run their System Scanner tool again.
+It’ll tell you exactly how many RAM sticks are already installed, what their specs are and how many open RAM slots (if any) are available.

 You can use the info obtained by the System Scanner tool to determine exactly what you’ll need to purchase to complete the upgrade.
 If you decide to proceed you can simply order the RAM directly from Crucial or use the info gathered by the tool to purchase it elsewhere.